nicolas-miari/nicolas-miari.github.io/_posts/2016-10-11-DinnerJacket.markdown

 The game was simple 3D puzzler, but the 3D requirements were so few that I just needed to write some OpenGL ES 1.1 code to extend the library's functionality.

 Cocos2d is a great library and very easy to use.
 But there were a few things that bugged me about it.
 At that moment, Apple and other smartphone manufacturers were transitioning to GPUs with a programmable pipeline (shaders), but the current version of Cocos2d was stuck in the older, fixed-pipeline version of OpenGL ES (1.1).
-Although the geometry of my game was minimal, I still wanted to be able to experiment with fancy visual effects to enhance the user experience.
-The 2.0 API was there for anyone to use, but the library just hadn't had time to make the transition yet.
+Although the geometry of my game was minimal, I still wanted to be able to experiment with fancy visual effects in order to enhance the player's experience.
+The programmable pipeline-ready 2.0 API was there for anyone to use, but the people developing Cocos2d just hadn't had time to make the transition yet.

 Secondly, even though I am a computer graphics major, back then the last graphics programming I had done was learning some Direct Draw at a previous job, and before that, immediate-mode desktop OpenGL in the early 00's at college.
 In the constantly evolving mobile arena of modern times, I really felt left behind.
 I needed to learn the present-day graphics programming idioms and techniques.